smartuse/platform/docs/README.md

 - platform agnostic interoperability of these data packages with various existing tools
 - cutting costs by the provided interoperability and the easier, i.e. frictionless, integration of data packages into various platforms

-As SmartUse is exploiting frictionless data package formats, it is automatically compliant with a huge set of existing data manipulation and verification tools, i.e. data quality can be tested and assured without the need of implementing new tools.
+As Smart Use is exploiting frictionless data package formats, it is automatically compliant with a huge set of existing data manipulation and verification tools, i.e. data quality can be tested and assured without the need of implementing new tools.

 ## Software architecture